RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 1. Step one: Automaticly extract edge-objects with any-angle.
 Automatic_Any_Angle_Roi_Selection.py
 2. Step Two: Calculate 1D MTF of each edge-object with any-angle.
 Calculate_1D_MTF.py
 3. Step Three: Use two demisional Gaussian function to estimate 2D MTF.
 Fit_Gaussian_2D_MTF.py
-4. Step Four: Perform SSIR on single satellite scene image.
+4. Step Four: Perform SISR on single satellite scene image.
 Image_MTF_SSIR.py
 5. Step Five: SSIR_Assessment.py

-**The advantages of Our Method are that not only can directly perform SSIR on single satellite scene image but also can retain origin radiometric information as much as possible.**
+**The advantages of Our Method are that not only can directly perform SISR on single satellite scene image but also can retain origin radiometric information as much as possible.**

 ## 2. Results Presentation